Rules of Internal Assessments

 Students who do not sit the first assessment and do not have an acceptable excuse for their absence will not be permitted further assessment opportunities.

-The aim of the 3rd Form mid year reclassification exams is to
+The aim of the Year 9 and 10 Mid-Year Reclassification exams is to

 - Ensure that each student is placed in the correct band of classes.

-- Give an opportunity for students to improve if they felt that the initial entrance tests results did not reflect their true ability level.
+- Give an opportunity for students to improve if they felt that the initial entrance test results, or the marks gained in Year 9, did not reflect their true ability level.

 - Prepare students for the “Westlake Way” where “PERSONAL EXCELLENCE” in academic work is a priority.